Stormwater Pollution Prevention Plan

 About the Plan

 Each year the City holds a public meeting on the Storm Water Pollution Prevention Program (SWPPP) to review the City’s past year’s accomplishments dealing with stormwater issues and also to receive public comment.
-This year's SWPPP meeting will be held on Tuesday, November 19, 2019 at 6:30 PM.
-Annual SWPPP Report for 2018.
+This year's SWPPP meeting was held on Tuesday, November 19, 2019 at 6:30 PM.
+The following PowerPoint was presented: Municipal Separate Storm Sewer System (MS4) Report.